containrrr/watchtower/README.md

 ```
 ## Executing commands before and after updating

+It is possible to execute a *pre-update* command and a *post-update* command
-For every container that could be updated by watchtower, it is possible to
+inside every container updated by watchtower.
+The *pre-update* command is
-specify a command that will be executed before stopping the container (a
+executed before stopping the container, and the *post-update* command is
-`pre-update` command), and a command that will be executed after restarting the
+executed after restarting the container.

+Both commands are shell commands executed with `sh`, and therefore require the
+container to provide the `sh` executable.

-container (a `post-update` command).
-These commands are specified using the
+The commands are specified using docker container labels, with
+*com.centurylinklabs.watchtower.pre-update-command* for the *pre-update*
-*com.centurylinklabs.watchtower.pre-update-command* and the
+command and *com.centurylinklabs.watchtower.post-update-command* for the
-*com.centurylinklabs.watchtower.post-update-command* labels.
+*post-update* command.

 These labels can be declared as instructions in a Dockerfile: